awslabs/tough/tuftool/README.md

 **tuftool** is a Rust command-line utility for generating and signing TUF repositories.

+## Dependencies

+Make sure you have the following dependencies present on your system before installing `tuftool`:

+- OpenSSL: install `libssl-dev` on Ubuntu or `openssl-devel` on Fedora.

 ## Installing

 To install the latest version of `tuftool`: